thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/README.md

 More information on this script and the Node install process is available here.

 When you hit enter you should see the pop-up below, prompting you to install git.
-Press the Get Xcode button to install the full Apple Xcode IDE, including a C++ compiler, used to install native Node.js modules.
+Press the Get Xcode button to install the **full Apple Xcode IDE**, including a C++ compiler, used to install native Node.js modules.

 The download and install process for Xcode may take 20 minutes or more.
 Be patient!